CT-Bound: Robust Boundary Detection From Noisy Images Via Hybrid Convolution and Transformer Neural Networks: Experimental Results

 Fig.~\ref{fig:real} shows the boundary maps and color maps estimated from a real image captured by an iPhone 13 Mini camera with a high shutter speed.
 The boundary map and color map generated from the proposed method have high visual quality without any fine-tuning to the real images.
-We also upload a video of boundary maps and color maps of a real captured video clip generated by the proposed method in the URL listed in the introduction.
+We also upload a video of boundary maps and color maps of a real captured video clip generated by CT-Bound to the URL listed in Sec.~\ref{sec:intro}.